 AIA Group is a leading provider of insurance throughout Asia.
-The company declined and was exited during the period on mixed earnings results primarily due to challenging market conditions in China, including elevated medical claims, which led to policy price increases and lower investment returns on Chinese government bonds.
+The company declined and was exited during the period on mixed earnings results primarily due to challenging market conditions in China, including lower investment returns on Chinese government bonds and elevated medical claims, which will lead to policy price increases with a lag.

-Partly offsetting underperformance was a combination of sector allocation driven by an overweight to IT and underweight to consumer staples and stock selection in communication services.
-Within IT, the overweight to a strong sector and selection outside of the U.S. including positions in TSMC and MediaTek were both additive.
-TSMC, the world-leading independent foundry with unique manufacturing capabilities in leading-edge chips, and MediaTek both strengthened on strong fundamental performance.
-Inventories normalized signaling a cyclical recovery in demand is underway and as cutting-edge technology companies globally outperformed on expectations for AI to drive long-term demand.
-MediaTek is a global leader in wireless IC design.
-MediaTek has significantly narrowed the technological gap to Qualcomm and is gaining market share driven by design improvements, competitive cost position, and localization trends.
-The position size has increased as the growth outlook continues to improve in our view.
+Partly offsetting underperformance was an overweight to IT, an underweight to consumer staples, and stock selection in healthcare and communication services.
+Within IT, the overweight to a strong sector and selection outside of the U.S. including positions in TSMC and ASML were both additive.
+TSMC, the world-leading independent foundry with unique manufacturing capabilities in leading-edge chips, and ASML, a monopolistic supplier of high-end manufacturing tools to produce leading-edge chips for applications such as AI and cloud computing, both strengthened on strong fundamental performance.
+Inventories normalized signaling a cyclical recovery in demand is underway and cutting-edge technology companies globally outperformed on expectations for AI to drive long-term demand.